timberkerkvliet/mars-rover/README.md

 A rover that receives an instruction that can not be executed, raises an exception indicating that it can not execute the required instruction and does not do anything.

+## Additional requirements: telemetry

+Assume that each point in the plateau grid gets assigned a letter A-Z, which the NASA uses for the type of soil at that point.
+A rover gets an additional instruction: "get_soil_data", which sends back the type of soil at the point directly left and right of the current position of the rover.